-- ICH while taking warfarin is life-threatening with a mortality of between 43-70% at 30 days. - ICH volume and further expansion of ICH are both independent predictors of mortality. - ICH volume is not maximal at the outset but expansion of a primary ICH can continue for several hours (without warfarin).
-If taking warfarin at the time of bleed, this continued bleeding can continue for 24-48 hours. - Most warfarin related ICHs occur with the INR within the "therapeutic" range. - Warfarin causes functional deficiencies of several different clotting factors which require replacement.
+- Intracerebral haemorrhage in a patient taking warfarin is a medical emergency with a mortality of between 43-70% at 30 days. - ICH volume is not maximal at the outset but expansion of a primary ICH can continue for several hours (without warfarin).
+If taking warfarin at the time of bleed, ongoing bleeding can continue for 24-48 hours.
+ICH volume and further expansion of ICH are both independent predictors of mortality.

+- Most warfarin related ICHs occur with the INR within the "therapeutic" range. - Warfarin causes functional deficiencies of several different clotting factors which require replacement.
 Furthermore, this needs to occur urgently to reduce ICH expansion.